 Also, as under existing law, undertakings should be required to be given by a plaintiff before a writ of attachment or a temporary protective order is issued.
-Undertakings for this purpose should be required in one-half the amount the plaintiff seeks to recover.
-Existing law provides that undertakings may be increased on the defendant's motion, but no guide is given as to the new amount.
-The Commission recommends that the undertaking be increased to the amount of the probable recovery for wrongful attachment.
+Undertakings for this purpose should be required initially in the amount of \$2,000.

+Existing law provides that under-